 5:45 - 6:15 p.m.
 Ceremony

-This is the time block that varies most for weddings.
+This is the time block that varies the most for weddings, notes Brand.
 The time really depends on the type of ceremony you're having.
-Typically, non-religious ceremonies last around 20 minutes, while religious based ceremonies last up to an hour.
+Typically, non-religious ceremonies last around 20 minutes, while religious-based ceremonies can last up to an hour.

 6:15 - 7:15 p.m.
 Cocktail Hour

-Invite guests to cocktail hour and take some post-ceremony photos with the photographer.
-Depending on how many photos you want to take, you can join cocktail hour halfway through, or spend some time in the bridal suite having appetizers and drinks privately.
-This will give you a much-needed break to re-energize for the rest of the night!
+Invite guests to cocktail hour while the two of you escape for some post-ceremony photos with the photographer.
+This will give you a much-needed break to re-energize for the rest of the night, and depending on how many photos you want to take, you can join cocktail hour halfway through or spend some time in the bridal suite having appetizers and drinks privately.

-Sunset photos are an opportunity you don't want to miss out on.
-Set aside time in your wedding itinerary to take more bride and groom portraits during the sunset.
+Set aside time in your wedding itinerary to take additional portraits together during the 30 (or so) minutes leading up to sunset, which offers opportunities for some incredible natural lighting.
 "Timeanddate.com will give you the exact sunset time on your date and location to the minute.
 I find it is almost always completely accurate," says Brand.
+The actual time of sunset varies widely, depending on where and what time of year you're getting married.
+In the winter months, pre-sunset photos may need to be scheduled for around 4 p.m.

 7:30 p.m.
 Grand Entrance and First Dance